 Inventory, MRO Purchasing, and Financial - Maintenance, Repairs and Operations (MRO) purchasing will determine an optimized level of inventory to minimize cost of storage and maximize parts availability.

-Integrating CM and CMMS Systems for Comprehensive Asset Information
+Integrating Condition Monitoring and CMMS Systems for Comprehensive Asset Information

-CM is best defined as a maintenance strategy.
+Condition Monitoring is best defined as a maintenance strategy.
 CMMS is best defined as a system to effectively manage the execution of maintenance.
-Understanding the respective roles of CM and CMMS will provide a clear vision of the benefit of integrating the two systems for maximum effectiveness.
+Understanding the respective roles of Condition Monitoring and CMMS will provide a clear vision of the benefit of integrating the two systems for maximum effectiveness.

-As defined within the context of reliability planning, CM is a recognized maintenance strategy that achieves significant savings.
+As defined within the context of reliability planning, Condition Monitoring is a recognized maintenance strategy that achieves significant savings.
 CMMS, defined within the context of reliability execution (maintenance) and feedback, can be considered an organization’s information warehouse for maintenance knowledge and procedures.

-Integrating CM and CMMS delivers the following new benefits or enhancements:
+Integrating Condition Monitoring and CMMS delivers the following new benefits or enhancements:

 The Machinery Information Management Open Systems Alliance, MIMOSA, is a not-for-profit organization composed of progressive users of industrial production, process, and manufacturing equipment as well as the suppliers and service providers of operation, control, and maintenance information systems.
 MIMOSA activities are directed toward gaining maximum efficiency, value, and benefit from equipment assets across a broad range of industries.
 This is being accomplished by facilitating the concept, development, dissemination, and justification of efficient, open, electronic exchange conventions for design, purchase, performance, operation, maintenance and condition information.